This post may contain affiliate links. Please read my disclosure policy.

 - Bake for 15 minutes or until the edges are lightly browned.
 Remove from the oven and allow the cookies to rest on the pan for a minute or two before transferring to a cooling rack.
 Cool completely before icing.

-- For the glaze combine the 1 cup confectioners' sugar and the juice of 1/2 lime and whisk until smooth.
+For the glaze combine the 1 cup powdered sugar and the juice of 1/2 lime and whisk until smooth.
 Thicken or thin as desired and drizzle over cooled cookies.
 Allow the icing to fully set then refrigerate leftovers.

 NOTE: When making the indention for the lemon curd, use a small finger and push straight down, but only about halfway.
 Do not smash the dough and flatten it out.
 DO NOT MAKE THE INDENTION TOO DEEP.
 The deeper the whole, the wider the cookies will spread.